ReticentJohn/Amaroq/FAQ.md

 It's here.
 You're welcome. :3

 ### What is Amaroq written in?
-Amaroq is written entirely in Obj-C. Not opposed to mixing Swift in there if need be, but I like being verbose.
+Amaroq is written entirely in Objective-C. Not opposed to mixing Swift in there if need be, but I like being verbose.

 ### Can I beta test Amaroq?
 Yes!
 If a beta is currently available I will gladly allow anyone to beta test for as long as I have open slots available.
 Email your Apple ID to amaroq.feedback@gmail.com and I will send invites out when a build is about to be pushed.